klamma/ar-for-eu-book/_chapters/chapters/modeling.md

    To add objects to the scene, press `Shift + A` and add meshes such as a cube, sphere or monkey.
    Create a ground by adding a plane.
    To arrange objects, press the `G` key and then move the mouse.
-   The movement operation can be confirmed by left-clicking and canceled by right-clicking.
+   The movement operation can be confirmed by left-clicking and cancelled by right-clicking.

-2.Select the sphere and monkey objects by left clicking on them (you can also select multiple objects by holding down `Shift` while left clicking).
+2.Select the sphere and monkey objects by left-clicking on them (you can also select multiple objects by holding down `Shift` while left-clicking).
    After that perform a right-click and select *Shade Smooth* which gets rid of their facetted look.
    With the monkey selected, press `Ctrl + 2` to add a subdivision surface modified of level 2 to the monkey.
 <figure>